Passport to English Logo

 Look/See/Watch

-"Looking" is pointing your eyes in a certain direction.
-For example, if I say "Look at the computer screen." what I want you to do is direct your eyes at the computer screen so that you will see something.
+Look means to direct your eyes in a certain direction.
+For example, if I say, "Look at the computer screen."
+I want you to direct your gaze towards the computer screen.

 Say/Tell

-The verb "tell" must be used with an object (the person to whom it was told).
+You must use the verb tell with the person you are addressing (the grammatical indirect object).
 The indirect objects are "Bob" in the first example below and "me" in the second.
-It is usually used with the infinitive of the verb (like in the examples below) and is not usually used with direct quotes.
+Generally, tell is used with the infinitive of the verb (as in the examples below) and not with direct quotations in quotation marks.

-There are also certain expressions that are always used with the verb "tell".
+There are also certain expressions in which tell is always used.

 Listen/Hear

-"Listening" is actually focusing your attention on what you are hearing.
+Listen is focusing your attention on what you are hearing.

-Select the correct verb to complete each of the sentences.
+Select the correct verb to complete each sentence.

 1. At night you can the sound of the crickets.